78 Free Places to Visit in Delhi in 2026

 Free Places to Visit in Central Delhi

 Central Delhi was primarily the area developed by the British during the Raj (British rule of India).
+It’s where most of Delhi’s 5 star hotels are located.
 This is the greenest and loveliest part of the city.
-It’s home to India’s parliament and government buildings, cultural and arts centres, museums and huge parks.

 1. India Gate